niyatiacharya/ToDoMVC_Manage/README.md

 * [Steps](#steps)

 ## General info
 This project is written to test the ToDo MVC feature.

 ## Technologies
 Project is created with:
-* Eclipse: Version: 2021-12 (4.22.0)
 * java: Version "1.8.0_321"
 * cucumber-java : Version 7.2.3
-* junit : Version 4.13.1
 * cucumber-junit : Version 7.2.3
 * selenium-java : Version 4.1.1
+* junit : Version 4.13.1

 ## Prerequisites
 System installed with
-* Java
+* Java Version "1.8.0_321"
-* Eclipse
+* Eclipse Version: 2021-12 (4.22.0)
-* Maven plugin with the following dependencies in pom.xml
+* Install the Maven plugin in eclipse and add the following dependencies in pom.xml
 ```
 <dependencies>
 <!-- https://mvnrepository.com/artifact/io.cucumber/cucumber-java -->